MeghanPund/remove-duplicate-emails/README.md

 3) Read data from an external file, such as text, JSON, CSV, etc and use that data in your application.
-- Read data from two .txt files (Lines 5 and 6).
+- Read data from .txt files (Lines 5 and 6).
 Used data to create new_list (Line 57).
 Wrote new_list, formatted with semi-colons instead of commas, to a new .txt file(Line 71).

 4) Analyze text and display information about it (ex: how many words in a paragraph).
 - Analyzed the length of new_list and display how many emails it holds(Line 63).